-Civic engagement keeps elected officials responsive to community needs and wants, opens the doors of government to the public, and ensures transparency in decision making and policy development.
+Civic engagement keeps elected officials responsive to community needs, opens the doors of government to the public, and ensures transparency in decision-making and policy development.
 With more than a decade of experience in public sector communication and outreach, Amanda has the skill set to improve the way our city government communicates with residents.

 As Councillor, Amanda will:

 - Hold regular Ward 3 meetings where residents are invited to talk about what’s on their mind;